programmer90000/linux-set-up-docs/set-up-individual-apps.md

 sudo reboot
 ```

+### Increase The Size Of The Window

+Open System Settings

+Select `Display and Monitor`

+Select `Display Configuration`

+Set it to the correct resolution

 Open the `KDE Connect` app on both the host machine and virtual machine

 Connect both machines to one another